Your digestive system and cancer drugs

 With chemotherapy, diarrhoea usually happens in the first few days after treatment.
 With other drugs it will usually be pretty much as soon as you start taking them.
 Diarrhoea from some types of chemotherapy can be quite severe.

 If you have bad diarrhoea, remember that you can easily become dehydrated.
 It is important to drink plenty.
-If you can't drink enough, or you think you are losing more fluid in diarrhoea than you can replace by drinking, you must see your doctor.
-Tell your doctor or nurse if you have diarrhoea.
-They can give you tablets to take to slow down your gut and help control diarrhoea.
+If you can't drink enough, or you think you are losing more fluid in diarrhoea than you can replace by drinking, you must tell your doctor or nurse.
+They can give you tablets to take, to slow down your gut and help control diarrhoea.

 You may also want to ask your nurse about soothing creams to apply around your back passage (anus).
 The skin in this area can get very sore and even broken if you have severe diarrhoea.
 There is detailed information about diarrhoea in our section about coping physically with cancer.

 Painkillers are well known for causing constipation.
 Bisphosphonates and chemotherapy drugs can also cause it, particularly chemotherapy drugs called vinca alkaloids, which affect the nerve supply to the gut.
 If you are taking anti sickness drugs and painkillers along with this type of chemotherapy, it can make the constipation worse.

 If you are taking any drugs that are known to cause constipation, you need to take mild laxatives from the start.
 If you are constipated for more than 3 days, tell your doctor or nurse.
 Constipation is easier to sort out if it is treated early.
 It may also help to drink plenty of fluids and eat as much fresh fruit and vegetables as you can.
 If you can't manage the food, don't worry too much, but make sure that you drink plenty of fluids.